Choice-free duality for orthocomplemented lattices by means of spectral spaces: Orthocomplemented lattices

 \section{Orthocomplemented lattices}

-The aim of this section is to establish some basic algebraic foundations for the class of orthocomplemented lattices.
+In this section, we review the basics of the theory of orthocomplemented lattices.
 For a more detailed treatment of orthocomplemented lattices and important subclasses of these lattices, refer to MacLaren in \cite{maclaren}, Bruns and Harding in \cite{bruns}, and Kalmbach in \cite{kalmbach}.